The Future of Cybersecurity

 Companies need talent who can hit the ground running and grow alongside the field.
 In London, government, banking, commerce, and industrial control systems are all highly regulated industries where security is crucial.

-It’s an exciting time to be in cybersecurity and Flatiron School’s Cybersecurity Analytics program will help you get there in just 12 weeks.
-This is true around the world and especially in London.
+It’s an exciting time to be in cybersecurity and Flatiron School’s Cybersecurity Engineering program will help you get there in as little as 15 weeks.